kernschmelze/firepox/README.md

 Thus I decided to write a Firefox starter helper script that fixes/repairs the session file as a small Perl exercise.

 USAGE:

 firepox [-w [<URI>] ]

-first option: -w indicates that the configuration file actually gets (re)written. second option is the URI.
+first option: -w indicates that the configuration file actually gets (re)written.

+second option is the URI.

 Without options: the script does only a dry run, outputting analytic information about the session file.
 A present session file will not be modified.

 BUGS:
 -Windows will be restored on the active desktop.
 'Cause Firefox does not store the desktop number in the session file...
--A few others, being fixed in next upload
+And a few others, being fixed in next upload

 TRIVIA:

 Why this stupid name?
 I love Firefox.
 It is my favorite browser.
 Its only major annoyance, its only "pox" is just its inability to restore windows correctly.